SafeAF/ft/README.md

 ## Company Description
 We are a platform that connects local businesses with local consumers, aiming to boost the visibility and reach of local enterprises while providing consumers with a curated list of local businesses and services.

+## Business Objectives

+- Develop a self-sustaining, profitable business within two years.
+- Offer lifetime listings for free to early adopters to foster community building and drive early adoption.
+- Sell at least 5 company listings per month during the first year and grow at a rate of 10% annually.
+- Secure at least 25% occupancy of preferential placement spots on an ongoing basis.

 ## Market Analysis
 ### Market Trends
 With the rising trend of 'shopping local' and supporting community businesses, a platform that easily connects consumers with local enterprises can capitalize on this movement.